jdc20181/Krypto-Browser/Source/readme.md

 **System Requirements to build**

-+Visual Studio 2015 or Newer ( we are using VS17 and VS19)
++ Visual Studio 2015 or Newer ( we are using VS17 and VS19)
-+.NET Framework 4.5.2
++ .NET Framework 4.5.2
-+Gecko 60 or newer.
++ Gecko 60 or newer.